 4. Fourth, I use a whisk to stir until the yogurt and condensed milk are blended.

 5. Fifth, I pour the milk into the bowl and stir again.

 6. Sixth, I spoon the mixture into the empty glass jars, cover the top of the jars with saran wrap, and then put a plastic lid on top.
 This is to prevent condensation building up in the jar.

 7. Next, I pour a cup of water into the IP inner pot.

 8. Then I place the seven yogurt jars into the pot.
 The 6-quart Instant Pot fits up to 14 Oui jars so I sometime would use a different Dannon yogurt to make another batch.

-9. Lastly, I need to press the Yogurt button on the Instant Pot and set to twelve hours for the first time making this yogurt.
-If it is not tart enough, I would increase the hours next time.
+9. Lastly, I need to press the Yogurt button on the Instant Pot and set to twelve hours.
+If this is your first time following this recipe, after twelve hours, I suggest to take one yogurt jar out to taste test.
+If it is not tart enough, close the lid and set the Yogurt function for another hour or so.
 Refrigerate or freeze the yogurt before serving.
 Enjoy!

 Behind the scene: